 Anti Inflammatory Effects

-Extract of black gram leaves has significantly inhibited the formation of paw edema in rats in experiments.
+Extracting black gram leaves has significantly inhibited paw edema formation in rats in experiments.
 The suggested mechanism for this anti-inflammatory effect is the black gram’s ability to inhibit the synthesis of lipid compounds that control inflammation, such as prostaglandins (16).

 Downsides and Risks

-Black gram can have cross-reactions with lentil, lima bean, and pea (19).
+Black gram can have cross-reactions with lentils, lima beans, and peas (19).